 +Licensed Professional Counselor

 A total of 60 credit hours is needed to become a licensed professional counselor in PA.
 Students may take 12 or more credit hours of electives in order to become eligible for the LPC in the Commonwealth of Pennsylvania.
-The electives may be taken as a specific concentration (Infant Mental Health or Sport and Exercise Psychology) or as a Self-Designed concentration.
 Each elective below is 3 credit hours: PSY511E PAAR Training in Sexual Assault Counseling

 This course will provide students with 40 hours of volunteer training developed and implemented by the Pittsburgh Action Against Rape (PAAR).
 Successful completing of the training will qualify them as a Sexual Assault Counselor.